jvyden/SPK/README.md

     Parses an SPK file's header and returns a JSON structure of the parsed data.

 ## Package format (.spk)
+This is the format that package metadata and files will be shipped in

 ### Header
 - Magic: `.SPK` in BE hex `0x2E53504B` `(u32)`
 - Format version `(u8)`
 - Package metadata